upGrad KnowledgeHut SkillFest Sale!-mobile

 Time Boxing in Scrum Framework

 When we talk about Scrum, we talk about Sprints.
 A sprint is a time box for the Scrum team to commit and deliver items in a short span of time.
 It usually ranges between a week to a month, whatever the length has been locked for the team, it stays the same throughout.
-The Sprint starts with a commitment from a team on the backlog items, they develop, code, test, etc. and provide a demonstration at the end of the Sprint.
+As part of Scrum implementation, the Sprint starts with a commitment from a team on the backlog items; they develop, code, test, etc., and provide a demonstration at the end of the Sprint.
 The Sprint closes with the retrospective ceremony where the team reflects on what went well and how can they improve further.

 Get, Set, Go!! – First drive with the Sprint

-The Sprint starts with the first gear – Sprint Planning – here the team picks items from the list (typically from the top of the backlog).
+The Sprint starts with the first gear – Scrum implementation begins with Sprint Planning – where the team picks items from the list (typically from the top of the backlog).
 They set their Sprint goal and start working on the items, during the course of the Sprint, the team will regroup each day for a quick meetup called Daily Standup/Daily Scrum to talk about their progress and if there’s anything blocking their path of delivery.

 Once in a while, they will stop by, to talk about the next inline items for the upcoming sprint which is called Backlog Grooming/Story Time.
 On the closure day, the team will demo the items they have worked on to the Stakeholders or the Product Owner.
 The Sprint gets over with the last regrouping called the Retrospective where they inspect how they did and work on the ideas to make it better by adapting to it.